 - 1. Plastic bags

-- 2. Orange Water Enhancers
+- 2. Lemon/Orange Water Enhancers

 - 3. Lollipops

 - 4. Pens

 - 5. Quit brochure (type varies by population)

 - 6. Notepads

-- 7. Fidget Keychains
+- 7. Texture Stickers

 - 8. Mint toothpicks

 - 9. Tea Bags

-Whether you choose to mimic CYAN Quit Kits or become creative with your own, know that Quit Kits are
+Whether you choose to mimic CYAN Quit Kits or become creative with your own, know that Quit Kits are a wonderful resource for college students trying to quit smoking, vaping, and tobacco and a great conversation starter!

-Other items you can include in the Quit Kits include: water bottles (hang the quit kit from the bag), mints or other hard candy, information about local quit resources, sunflower seeds, silly putty, stress balls or sticks, and coupons for free Nicotine Replacement Therapies (NRTs) if available at the Health Center.
+Other items you can include in the Quit Kits include: water bottles, mints or other hard candy, information about local quit resources, sunflower seeds, silly putty, stress balls or sticks, and coupons for free Nicotine Replacement Therapies (NRTs) if available at the Health Center.